 The most common finisher in a Quest Mage deck a so-called Exodia combo.
 It gives Mage access to a pretty much infinite damage combo (it’s only limited by the turn timer), but it’s also much harder to accomplish.
 After finishing the Quest, the Mage needs to play two copies of Sorcerer's Apprentice, then get two more copies with Molten Reflection and finish the Quest.
 On the next turn, the spellcaster plays Archmage Antonidas and any cheap spell to start the combo.
 With four copies of Sorcerer’s Apprentice on the board, each Fireball from Antonidas is free and playing it cycles for another Fireball, meaning that you can cast as many as you want, which guarantees a kill outside of some rare situations like Ice Block.

-The deck got a bit more consistent in the latest expansion.
+The deck got a bit more consistent in the Knights of the Frozen Throne expansion.
 With the release of Simulacrum, Exodia Mage can copy one of its Apprentices, which means that cards like Dirty Rat or mill strategies became less consistent counters.
 While the deck is not very common, it's definitely a part of the today's meta.

 If you’re a new player without a big collection, you might be looking for a way to play Mage without spending a lot of your Dust on the Legendaries.